MarcinHoppe/milestone-checker/README.md

 # milestone-checker

-A simple Webtask (https://webtask.io) that checks if a GitHub milestone has been properly closed
+A simple Webtask (https://webtask.io) that checks if a GitHub milestone has been properly closed.

 # How does it work?